Alternating current (AC) – An electrical current that reverses direction of flow at regularly occurring intervals; contrast with direct current (DC).

-Step-down transformer – A device for changing the small current at high voltage that is transmitted from power plant to local substation into larger current at lower voltage for consumer use.
+Step-down transformer – A device for changing the small current at high voltage that's transmitted from power plant to local substation into larger current at lower voltage for consumer use.

 Subbituminous coal – A high-energy soft coal that ranks below bituminous coal but higher than lignite in energy value.
 It generally has high heat content and can be readily ground for easy combustion.
-We use subbituminous coal to generate electricity at Hoot Lake Plant and Big Stone Plant.
+We use subbituminous coal to generate electricity at Big Stone Plant.

 Transformer – An electromagnetic device for changing the voltage of alternating-current electricity.

 Transmission – The process of transporting electric energy in bulk from a source of supply to other parts of the system or to another utility.

 Transmission line – A circuit on the same line of poles or structures operating at relatively high voltage—contrast with distribution lines that operate at lower voltages.

 Turbine generator – A device consisting of blades attached to a shaft that generates electricity.